faulhornlabs/zikkurat-algebra/README.md

 - no external dependencies
 - comprehensive testing
-- the code should stay simple enough (and documented enough) so that auditing the correctness wouldn't be a daunting task
+- the code should stay simple enough (and documented enough) so that auditing the correctness wouldn't be a nightmarishly daunting task (very much not satisfied at the moment)

 Metadata